TawfiqA05/GAP-Final-Project/README.md

 # Project Overview
-This Python project explores global air pollution data to answer the following research questions:
+This Python project analyzes global air pollution data to answer the following research questions:

 - Which countries have the highest average Air Quality Index (AQI)?
 - Which pollutant (PM2.5, CO, NO2, Ozone) is most correlated with poor air quality?